Friend of Music Piano Studio Policies

 Christmas carol books

-Her graded book of Christmas carols contains 15 traditional carols, arranged for piano students in their first years of lessons (Primer through Level Three).
-Carols for a Family Christmas is available on www.Amazon.com.
+Her 4 graded books of Carols for a Family Christmas contain a wealth of traditional carols, arranged for piano students in their first years of lessons (Primer through Level Three or Four).
+Carols for a Family Christmas, North American Carols for a Family Christmas, Traditional British Carols for a Family Christmas, and European Carols for a Family Christmas are available on Amazon.

 Equally adept working with children and adults

 She has produced, directed and accompanied several Christmas musicals for churches and Christian schools.
-Her background in music ministry, choir directing and community theater enriches all her current endeavors.
-Laura’s piano students frequently perform in OMTA festivals and competitions.
+Her background in music ministry, choir directing, and community theater enriches all her current endeavors.
+Laura’s piano students perform in two recitals a year, plus optional OMTA festivals, competitions and exams.

 Thank you for a great 1st year of piano for Lindsey.
 She is inspired and loves the piano.